kawrae/music-app/README.md

 ## Abstract

-This music-app is a mobile-first React single-page application designed to capture, organise, and review music ideas in one interface.
-The project supports track creation with text notes, cover images, and audio clips, then persists those records using browser-based storage so the app can run without a backend.
+This music-app is a mobile-first React single-page application designed to capture, organise, and review music ideas in one interface, the project supports track creation with text notes, cover images, and audio clips, then persists those records using browser-based storage so the app can run without a backend.

 This repository is structured as a standalone submission-ready codebase with clear separation of pages, reusable components, and data utilities.

 ## Project Purpose and Scope

-The project addresses a common workflow issue for musicians and creators: idea capture is often fragmented across separate apps (voice memos, photo gallery, notes).
-This music-app combines those functions into a single interface to reduce capture friction and improve retrieval of previously recorded ideas.
+This music-app allows users to store voice memos, upload tracks or write down ideas / memos all in one workflow.

 Primary goals: